 Babcock: I feared I would be in a position to be forced to take a hard look at Cam Reddish, as he is a very high risk, high reward prospect.
-His casual approach and lack of consistent production is certainly worrisome but at nearly 6’9” and possessing a full tool box of offensive skills, including a silky smooth jumper, there is just too much talent for me to overlook at the eighth pick.
+His casual approach and lack of consistent production are certainly worrisome but at nearly 6’9” and possessing a full toolbox of offensive skills, including a silky smooth jumper, there is just too much talent for me to overlook at the eighth pick.
 Cam Reddish is my pick.

 McKay: He’s about as polarizing as they come, but this is his range.
 Assuming they don’t make any more trades (they grabbed the seventeenth pick, last week), having two picks in the top ten makes it somewhat easier to swing for the fences versus going the safe route.

 9) Washington Wizards

 McKay: With the ninth pick, I will select Jarrett Culver from Texas Tech.
 If Culver is actually on the board at nine, that’s a win for the Wizards, in my opinion.
 It’s hard to imagine having a much better season than Culver’s 2018-19 campaign in Lubbock: he led his team to a share of the Big 12 title, was named Big 12 Player of the Year and starred on the team’s run to the National Championship game.
 He struggled shooting the ball in the Final Four, but his game is predicated on more than that.
 He’s another guy that brings a ton of positional versatility on both ends - plug him into any type of lineup and he adds value.